Share this post on:

 North

-The North Compass Personality Type is the “Natural Leader” Style.
 They like to focus on the goals and objectives, are action-oriented, and love checking off a task.

-Northerners are confident, decisive, intensely independent, and hate indecision.
+People with the North Personality Type are confident, decisive, intensely independent, and hate indecision.

 • Motto – Get the job done fast.